$\infty$-Dold-Kan correspondence via representation theory: Preliminaries on derivators

 \begin{defn} A functor $u\colon A\to B$ is a \textbf{sieve} if it is fully faithful and if for any morphism $b\to u(a)$ in $B$ there exists an $a'\in A$ with $u(a')=b$.
 A \textbf{cosieve} is defined dually. \end{defn}

 Note that, by \cref{kanextful}, if $u: A \to B$ is a (co)sieve then the Kan extensions $u_!, u_*$ are fully faithful.

-Sieves and cosieves are what we need to \emph{extend diagrams by zero objects}.
+Sieves and cosieves are what we need to realize \textbf{extensions by zero objects}.

-\begin{proposition}[{\cite[Prop.~1.23]{derptderstder}}] Let $\D$ be a pointed derivator. \begin{itemize} \item[(1)] Let $u:A \to B$ be a cosieve.
-Then the homotopy left Kan extension $u_!$ is fully faithful and $X \in \D(B)$ lies in the essential image of $u_!$ if and only if $X_b$ is zero for all $b \in B- u(A)$. \item[(2)] Let $u:A \to B$ be a sieve.
-Then the homotopy right Kan extension $u_*$ is fully faithful and $X \in \D(B)$ lies in the essential image of $u_*$ if and only if $X_b$ is zero for all $b \in B- u(A)$. \end{itemize} \end{proposition}
+\begin{proposition}[{\cite[Proposition~1.23]{derptderstder}}] Let $\D$ be a pointed derivator. \begin{enumerate} \item Let $u:A \to B$ be a cosieve.
+Then the left Kan extension $u_!$ is fully faithful and $X \in \D(B)$ lies in the essential image of $u_!$ if and only if $X_b$ is zero for all $b \in B \setminus u(A)$. \item Let $u:A \to B$ be a sieve.
+Then the Kan extension $u_*$ is fully faithful and $X \in \D(B)$ lies in the essential image of $u_*$ if and only if $X_b$ is zero for all $b \in B \setminus u(A)$. \end{enumerate} \end{proposition}

 In particular, when $u$ is cosieve we call the functor $u_!$ \textbf{left extension by zero} and, when $u$ is a sieve, we call $u_\ast$ \textbf{right extension by zero}.

 Stable derivators are pointed derivators with an additional property.
 Let $[n]$ be the poset $(0<\cdots<n)$ considered as a category.
 The commutative square $\square=[1]\times[1],$